A Note on Textured Implants

 Dr. Kesarwani believes that the recovery process is one of the most important parts of your surgical experience.
 He cares about how you’re doing after surgery.
 For this reason, Dr. Kesarwani sees every patient himself for a follow up appointment at 48 hours after and 10 days after your surgery.
-Like our other patients, we’re sure you’ll also appreciate this extra care during your recovery!
+Like our other plastic surgery patients, we’re sure you’ll also appreciate this extra care during your recovery!
 These appointments allow us to make sure you’re doing well and gives you the opportunity to express any concerns you may have.